Fwilson93/Portfolio/publications.md

 ## Publications

+Pommier, A., Tauber, M.J., Davies, C.J., Wilson, A.J., Renggli, C., Reitze, M., Bullock.
+E., (2025), Electrical Properties of Alkaline Earth Sulfides and Implications for the Interior of Mercury.
+Journal of Geophysical Research: Planets.

 Wilson, A., Davies, C., Walker, A., Pozzo, M., Alfè, D., & Deuss, A. F. (2024).
 The formation and evolution of Earth’s inner core. <a href="https://doi.org/10.31223/X58Q51">https://doi.org/10.31223/X58Q51</a>

 Davies, C. J., Pommier, A., Greenwood, S., & Wilson, A. (2024).
 Thermal and magnetic evolution of Mercury with a layered Fe-Si (-S) core.
 Earth and Planetary Science Letters, 641, 118812. <a href="https://doi.org/10.1016/j.epsl.2024.118812">https://doi.org/10.1016/j.epsl.2024.118812</a>